Observation of chiral edge transport in a rapidly-rotating quantum gas

-The data presented in Figs.~\ref{Fig1} and \ref{Fig2} are captured well by a theoretical model assuming a perfectly hard wall.
-However, the confining potential geometry plays a crucial role in topological materials where it affects the structure, speed, and even direction of edge transport~\cite{Chklovskii:1992,Chamon:1994,Kane:1995,Kane:1997,Grayson:1998,Wan:2002}.
-We therefore now address the effect of wall sharpness on the associated edge state physics.
-We intentionally defocus the objective used to project the optical boundary, monitor the resulting intensity pattern using a focused second objective, and extract the effective slope~\cite{methods}.
-We define a piecewise wall potential, $\Vwall=\alpha \hbar\omc y /\lb $ for $y<0$ and zero when $y<0$, where the wall steepness $\alpha$ measures the change in potential in units of the cyclotron frequency across one magnetic length.
+The data presented in Figs.~\ref{Fig1} and \ref{Fig2} are captured well by a theoretical model assuming a hard wall.
+However, the confining potential geometry plays a crucial role in topological materials~\cite{Chklovskii:1992,Chamon:1994,Kane:1995,Kane:1997,Grayson:1998,Wan:2002}.
+To address the effect of wall sharpness on the associated edge mode physics we intentionally defocus the objective used to project the optical boundary, and monitor the resulting intensity pattern using a focused second objective~\cite{methods}.
+We characterise the boundary by modeling it as a piecewise potential, $\Vwall=\alpha \hbar\omc y /\lb $ for $y>0$ and zero when $y<0$, where the dimensionless quantity $\alpha$ determines the effective steepness.

-In Fig.~\ref{Fig3}a we show the azimuthal position of the edge mode wavefront as a function of propagation time, for $\alpha\,{\approx}\, 6$ and $\alpha\,{\approx}\, 18$, along with representative images of the atomic density.
+In Fig.~\ref{Fig3}a we show the azimuthal position of the edge mode wavefront as a function of propagation time, for $\alpha\,\approx\, 5$ and $\alpha\,\approx\, 24$, along with representative images of the atomic density.
 It is qualitatively apparent that the propagation speed along the steeper wall is greater.
 For these measurements the saddle potential is continually present, meaning that the edge mode momentum and group velocity vary symmetrically about $\varphi=\pi/4$ at which they attain their maximum values.
 We fit these data with a sigmoid function, determine the peak angular speed, and infer the edge mode peak linear speed $v$.
 This is shown in Fig.~\ref{Fig3}b as a function of wall steepness $\alpha$, which we have corrected by the small outward force $\approx 1.8\, \hbar\omc/\lb$ arising from the saddle at $\varphi=\pi/4$.